K-Johnson-Horrigan/cs257-1/webapp/readme.txt

 A graph appears for queries including “all years.”

 FEATURES NOT YET WORKING:
 Ability to select multiple countries/crops/years from dropdown.
+Default behavior when pages first loads.